-The Minijob program is one of the largest labor market programs in Germany.
-As of 2019, more than 7.5 million individuals, i.e., one-sixth of the labor force took advantage of this payroll tax subsidy (BA 2020).
+The Minijob program is one of the largest labor market programs in Germany and subsidizes small jobs.
+As of 2019, more than 7.5 million individuals, i.e., one-sixth of the labor force took advantage of this subsidy (BA 2020).
 Legally, individuals performing Minijobs are part-time employees.
-They benefit from sick pay, maternity leave benefits, employment protection, and are entitled to paid vacation.
-At the same time, they are exempt from otherwise mandatory contributions to social insurances and income taxes.
-Instead, employers pay a fixed share of a worker's gross earnings to social insurance and tax authorities.
-Currently, the Minijob payroll tax subsidy is available if monthly earnings do not exceed 450 Euro.
+They benefit from sick pay, maternity leave benefits, employment protection, and are entitled to paid vacation just as regular employees.

+At the same time, Minijobbers differ from regular employees in that they are exempt from otherwise mandatory contributions to social insurance and income taxes.
+Instead, employers pay a fixed share of a worker's gross earnings to social insurance and tax authorities; for employers, the Minijobs are attractive due to the flexibility of small employment contracts.
+Currently, the Minijob subsidy is available if monthly earnings do not exceed 520 Euro.
 Labor earnings above that amount are fully taxable and subject to social insurance contributions by workers and employers (for details see e.g. Eichhorst et al. 2012, Berthold and Coban 2013).